-Flickr is ditching Yahoo account requirement and giving Pro subscribers unlimited storage
+Flickr ditches Yahoo account requirement and 1TB free storage, makes Pro plan unlimited

 For the Pros

-Flickr has switched its subscription plans around on a number of occasions over the years, but the existing Flickr Pro subscription didn’t offer any extra storage — it just came with extra perks, such as access to advanced stats and ad-free browsing.
+Flickr has switched its subscription plans around on a number of occasions over the years, but the existing Flickr Pro subscription didn’t offer any extra storage — it just came with perks, such as access to advanced stats and ad-free browsing.
 Now, however, Pro users will get access to unlimited storage of photos and videos — for the same price of $50 per year.

 Flickr is touting other new perks included with the upgraded Flickr Pro tier, including “ad-free browsing;” however, to the best of our knowledge that has always been the case.
 Other improvements include support for 5K resolution photos and videos of up to 10 minutes long — raised from the existing three-minute limit.